Saranyaaav/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm:
+## Algorithm
-1. Load Data – Import the dataset containing employee details and their salaries.
+1. Import the libraries and read the data frame using pandas.

-2. Preprocess Data – Handle missing values, encode categorical variables, and split into training and test sets.

-3. Initialize Model – Create a DecisionTreeRegressor with suitable parameters (e.g., max_depth=5).

-4. Train Model – Fit the regressor using training data (model.fit(X_train, y_train)).

-5. Predict & Evaluate – Predict salaries on test data and evaluate using metrics like MAE, MSE, and R² score.

-6. Visualize & Interpret – Plot the tree and analyze feature importance for salary prediction.
+2. Calculate the null values present in the dataset and apply label encoder.
+3. Determine test and training data set and apply decison tree regression in dataset.
+4. Calculate Mean square error,data prediction and r2.

-## Program and Output:
+## Program:
 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.